 Staining bare wood can alter the wood's color and bring out the beauty of the wood's grain pattern.
 Staining works by seeping into porous surfaces, latching on to the wood and dyeing the surface of the object.
 A stain is typically applied one coat at a time, but subsequent coats penetrate less and less as the pores in the wood become saturated with stain.
-Unfinished wood is often sealed with a polyurethane finish or another sort of topcoat, and in this case, you can't stain the wood, but you can use a colored coating to change the color of the wood.
+Unstained wood is often sealed with a polyurethane finish or another sort of topcoat, and in this case, you can't stain the wood, but you can use a colored coating to change the color of the wood.

 Staining Unfinished Wood

 Stained wood that hasn't had a topcoat or lacquer applied to it can be restained using a variety of stains.
 Oil stains are the most common sorts of stain and come in both oil and gel forms.
-There are also water-based stains that come in a wider variety of colors than oil stains and don't contain any fumes.
+There are also water-based stains that come in a wider variety of colors than oil stains and don't emit any fumes.
 Polycrylic stains are also popular and have their own sheen to them, making a topcoat optional.